-5. Altitude Sickness
+2. Altitude Sickness

-Drink plenty of water (>4 litres per day) before going and at altitude, and eat lots of vegetables and carbohydrates.
+Drink plenty of water (more than 4 liters per day) before you go out and when you have reached a higher altitude, and eat lots of vegetables and carbohydrates.
 Slow down, even if you feel energetic.
 Moving slowly is the best way to avoid altitude sickness.

 If you don't feel well after entering Tibet, go and see a doctor as soon as possible.
 There are doctors in major hotels in Lhasa, and you can call your tour guide for help at any time.
 We offer a free oxygen bag in the car.